-All we can say is what an interesting visit to Chamula and Zinacantan in Mexico was!
+All we can say is what an interesting and at times weird visit to the two towns of Chamula and Zinacantan in Mexico was!

 San Juan Chamula and Zinacantan are two indigenous towns just outside San Cristobal de Las Casas in Chiapas State in Southern Mexico.
 The two could not be more different even though they are only 7 km away from one another.
 When you visit Mexico next and you are close to San Cristobal de Las Casas we recommend that you spend a half day and visit these two best places in Mexico in the state of Chiapas.